 Hamstring injuries are common in people who play sports that involve running, kicking or jumping.
 Most of these injuries are sprains and strains, which can be treated nonsurgically.
-When a muscle or tendon tears, however, or tears away from the bone, you may need surgery to repair the torn areas and restore function and mobility.
+When a muscle or tendon tears, you may need surgery to repair the torn areas and restore function and mobility.

 When hamstring surgery is needed

 Your doctor can detect a severe hamstring injury by examining the area for swelling, tenderness or bruising.
 You may need imaging tests such as an X-ray or MRI to further determine the extent of your injury and also to provide more detailed information about your injury to help determine the best surgical approach.

 Hamstring tendon repair surgery requires general anesthesia, meaning you’ll be asleep for the procedure.
 Through an incision, your surgeon will reposition the muscles with one another or with the nearby bone.
 The surgery may also involve removal of scar tissue (buildup on ends of bones), suturing (stitching or sewing) of muscles and sometimes stapling of muscle to bone.